luxcorppt/LoLMLACN/Readme.md

 - creation of a tabular structure that will be something from EAD and Machine Learning algorithms.

 We use "state-of-the-art" software for the analysis, and all the code, in theory, was built so that scaling the amount of data does not raise too many problems.
-In addition to the traditional data analysis and machine learning packages, we use the RAPIDS suite for the GPU, especially Cugraph, Cufilter, and Cudf packages for large-scale network analysis (Networkit, Graph-tool) and large-scale data visualization software such as Holoviews, Datashader, and Bokeh, as well as other associated packages.
+In addition to the traditional data analysis and machine learning packages, we use the RAPIDS suite for implementations of algorithms and datastructures that use the GPU, especially Cugraph, Cufilter, and Cudf.
+We also use packages for large-scale network analysis (Networkit, Graph-tool) and large-scale data visualization software such as Holoviews, Datashader, and Bokeh, as well as other associated packages.

 As for hardware, we use part of the college's data center infrastructure.
 The infrastructure was built by us under the supervision of the Department of Computer Science, Faculty of Sciences of the University of Porto.